wpswings/wallet-system-for-woocommerce/README.txt

 == WOOCOMMERCE WALLET PLUGIN COMPATIBILITIES ==

-* **Compatibility with Ultimate Gift Cards for WooCommerce** The Wallet System for WooCommerce is compatible with [**Ultimate Gift Cards for WooCommerce**](https://wordpress.org/plugins/woo-gift-cards-lite/) and [**Gift Cards for WooCommerce Pro**](https://wpswings.com/product/gift-cards-for-woocommerce-pro?utm_source=wpswings-giftcards-pro&utm_medium=wallet-org-page&utm_campaign=giftcards-pro) Plugin.
+* **Compatibility with Ultimate Gift Cards for WooCommerce:** The Wallet System for WooCommerce is compatible with [**Ultimate Gift Cards for WooCommerce**](https://wordpress.org/plugins/woo-gift-cards-lite/) and [**Gift Cards for WooCommerce Pro**](https://wpswings.com/product/gift-cards-for-woocommerce-pro?utm_source=wpswings-giftcards-pro&utm_medium=wallet-org-page&utm_campaign=giftcards-pro) Plugin.
 As a result, your users can redeem their gift cards to recharge their wallets.
 The entire gift coupon value will be transferred to the WooCommerce wallet.

-* **Compatibility with Multi-Currency Switcher for WooCommerce** You can change the currency of the wallet due to its compatibility with the [**Multi-Currency Switcher**](https://wordpress.org/plugins/woocommerce-currency-switcher/) for Wallet for WooCommerce plugin.
+* **Compatibility With FOX - Currency Switcher for WooCommerce:** You can change the currency of the wallet due to its compatibility with the [**FOX - Currency Switcher**](https://wordpress.org/plugins/woocommerce-currency-switcher/) for Wallet WooCommerce plugin.
 You can select any of the five currency types available, and transactions will happen in your chosen currency.

-* **Compatibility with Subscriptions for WooCommerce** The WooCommerce Wallet is compatible with [**Subscriptions for WooCommerce**](https://wordpress.org/plugins/subscriptions-for-woocommerce/
+* **Compatibility with Subscriptions for WooCommerce:** The WooCommerce Wallet is compatible with [**Subscriptions for WooCommerce**](https://wordpress.org/plugins/subscriptions-for-woocommerce/
 ) and  [**Subscriptions for WooCommerce Pro**](https://wpswings.com/product/subscriptions-for-woocommerce-pro/?utm_source=wpswings-subscription-pro&utm_medium=wallet-org-page&utm_campaign=subscription-pro) plugin.
 Customers can use the Wallet partial payment feature to buy and renew subscription products & services.
 They can set a subscription renewal amount as a fixed or percentage value to renew the subscription orders.

+* **Compatibility with Multi-Currency Switcher for WooCommerce:** You can change the currency of the wallet due to its compatibility with the [**Multi-Currency Switcher**](https://wordpress.org/plugins/woo-multi-currency/) for Wallet for WooCommerce plugin.
+You can select any of the five currency types available, and transactions will happen in your chosen currency.

-* **Compatibility With WooCommerce HPOS**
-The WooCommerce Wallet is Compatible with WooCommerce High Performance Order Storage (HPOS) which is a solid database structure that allows you to store order data in custom order tables to ensure the smooth workflow of your WooCommerce store.
+* **Compatibility With WooCommerce HPOS:** The WooCommerce Wallet is Compatible with WooCommerce High Performance Order Storage (HPOS) which is a solid database structure that allows you to store order data in custom order tables to ensure the smooth workflow of your WooCommerce store.

-* **Compatibility with Multi-Vendor Marketplace Solution for WooCommerce** The WooCommerce Wallet is compatible with the [**Multi Vendor Marketplace**](https://wordpress.org/plugins/dc-woocommerce-multi-vendor/)  Solution for the WooCommerce plugin.
+* **Compatibility with MultiVendorX:** The WooCommerce Wallet is compatible with the [**MultiVendorX**](https://wordpress.org/plugins/dc-woocommerce-multi-vendor/)  Solution.
 You can select a wallet as a WooCommerce payment method for your vendors to receive the sales commission.
 The commission will be created automatically to vendors’ wallets irrespective of the payment methods used by customers.

-* **Compatibility with RMA for WooCommerce**
-The WooCommerce Wallet System plugin is compatible with [**RMA Return Refund & Exchange For WooCommerce Pro**](https://wpswings.com/product/rma-return-refund-exchange-for-woocommerce-pro/?utm_source=wpswings-rma-pro&utm_medium=wallet-org-page&utm_campaign=rma-pro).
+* **Compatibility with RMA for WooCommerce:** The WooCommerce Wallet System plugin is compatible with [**RMA Return Refund & Exchange For WooCommerce Pro**](https://wpswings.com/product/rma-return-refund-exchange-for-woocommerce-pro/?utm_source=wpswings-rma-pro&utm_medium=wallet-org-page&utm_campaign=rma-pro).
 In this compatibility, the users can request the refund amount to be transferred directly to their wallets.

 * The Wallet for WooCommerce plugin is compatible with the latest version of the WPML plugin and supports WordPress multisite network.